Stucco Painting12 min read

 Is it necessary to prime stucco before painting?

 Absolutely.
 Stucco is highly porous and alkaline.
 A quality masonry primer (e.g., Sherwin-Williams Loxon Masonry Primer) seals the surface, reduces paint absorption, and prevents alkali burn—a white, powdery discoloration that can ruin the finish.
 Primer also improves adhesion of the topcoat, especially over old paint or bare stucco.
+In my experience, skipping primer is one of the fastest ways to shorten a paint job's lifespan by half.

 Conclusion